Svetasv logo

 [b] vs 2 "troubled" instead of "oppressed".

-[h] vs 11 "He will pass through the sea with affliction and strike the waves of the sea," instead of "They will pass through the sea of trouble; the surging sea will be subdued".
+[i] vs 11 "They will pass safely through the sea of distress, for the waves of the sea will be held back, and the bed of the waters will dry up" instead of "They will pass through the sea of trouble; the surging sea will be subdued and all the depths of the Nile will dry up".
+Based on the New Living Translation.

 Zechariah 11 1 Open your doors, Lebanon, so that fire may devour your cedars!
 2 Wail, you juniper, for the cedar has fallen; the stately trees are ruined!
 Wail, oaks of Bashan; the dense forest has been cut down!
 3 Listen to the wail of the shepherds; their rich pastures are destroyed!
 Listen to the roar of the lions; the lush thicket of the Jordan is ruined!